We are delighted to share that Startup Development House is an official recipient of a Forbes Diamond in 2023.

 To calculate a reverberation time you need a level of dB in a particular time.
 You can try to write a code step by step, but I used a specgram method from matplotlib which returns me everything I need.
 Let's focus on how to get a spectrogram and in the next part, we will go to reverberation time.
 As in the previous example, you can compare your result with a spectrogram from Audacity.

-I won't analyse a parameter for specgram function, but if you want to read more about it I encourage you to check the documentation of matplotlib.pyplot.specgram.
+I won't analyse a parameter for the specgram function, but if you want to read more about it I encourage you to check the documentation of matplotlib.pyplot.specgram.
 Let’s see what this function returns.

-Decibel values for a specific frequency
+Sound analysis: Decibel values for a specific frequency

-Reverberation time of room
+The reverberation time of the room

 We should be conscious that reverberation time is an important issue because it's really inconvenient to stay in a room where it is too high.
 Now you will be able to check it yourself following these steps: